z-open-data/odp-stack-monitoring/readme.md

 # Installation & Configuration
 Clone the project repository.

-There are two ways of how you can you use provided dashboard:
+There are two ways of how you can use provided dashboard:
 - in existing Prometheus/Grafana environment
-- in dedicated docker based environment
+- in dedicated Docker based environment

 ## Existing Prometheus/Grafana setup
 If there is an existing Prometheus/Grafana setup running, provided dashboard can be imported with some minor adjustments.